silicon-heaven/pyshv/docs/broker.rst

 configuration.

 The configuration then can be used to initialize :class:`shv.broker.RpcBroker`.
-To run the broker you have to await :meth:`shv.broker.RpcBroker.serve_forever`.
+To run the broker you have to await :meth:`shv.broker.RpcBroker.start_serving`.